hegerdes/homepage/content/blog/2026-06-credentialless-aws-azure.md

 }
 ```

 Now we will need the Azure side.
-Since the Azure UI is a mess we will use Terraform/OpenTofu:
+Since the Azure UI is a ever changing mess, I will use Terraform/OpenTofu:
 ```hcl,linenos
 data "azurerm_client_config" "current" {}
 data "azurerm_resource_group" "demo" {